 CLMPFC are proud to be hosting a weekly Run Talk Run & Walk Talk Walk in Leamington Spa.
 A friendly, safe and open space to talk about good days, bad days and everything in between.
 No therapy, and no advice just running and honest conversations.
 It is lead by Lifestyle GP Dr Hussain @irondoctorhaz

 We meet every Tuesday & Wednesday

 Tuesday 18:20 Location: Clarendon Lodge Medical Centre, 16 Clarendon St, Leamington Spa CV32 5SS.

 Arrive from 6:20pm.
-We run or walk up to a 5k route around the three amazing gardens (Jephson, Pump and Victoria) at a variety of paces including a walk group designed for those with mobuility aids.
+We run or walk up to a 5k route around the three amazing gardens (Jephson, Pump and Victoria) at a variety of paces including a walk group designed for those with mobility aids including wheelchairs.
 Conversation is the most important aspect.
 We look forward to seeing you there.
 Any questions please contact our reception team.

 Please note due to COVID19 there are measures that must be adhered to.

 - If you have experienced any Covid symptoms within the last 3 weeks, you must not attend

 - Please follow all hygiene guidance, including washing your hands.

 - Ensure you have enough hydration for the session (can last up to 40 minutes).